shinyoungin4137/lol_strategic_agent/README.md

 # 🎮 LoL Strategic Expert Agent (RAG + LoRA)

-This project provides an AI-driven strategy agent for League of Legends that combines real-time game statistics with deep domain knowledge.
+This project provides an AI-driven strategy agent for League of Legends that combines up-to date game statistics with deep domain knowledge.
 It overcomes the knowledge cutoff of standard LLMs by using **RAG** (Retrieval-Augmented Generation) and **LoRA** fine-tuning.

 ---